|PE Events Blog (up to Summer 2023)

 Assessment & Exams

-At Key stage 4 all students within PE are assessed termly in the three H’s, healthy mind, healthy body and healthy relationships with grades A-D (D being the highest assessment score).
+At Key stage 3 all students within PE are assessed termly in the three H’s, healthy mind, healthy body and healthy relationships with grades A-D (A being the highest assessment score).
 Students’ are then given targets to encourage progression and improvement, with students expected to progress up the scale as they develop their practical skills and knowledge throughout the key stages.

-Exams will take part at Key Stage 4 for all students taking part in the GCSE PE option and Cambridge National Sports Science option in both year 10 and 11.
+Exams will take place at Key Stage 4 for all students taking part in the GCSE PE option in both year 10 and 11.

 The Physical Education GCSE course is a popular option.
 The OCR Physical Education Syllabus (9-1 2016 Specification) is structured to ensure the gap between GCSE and A-Level is reduced.
 Promoting an in depth knowledge of how lifestyle choices, human anatomy and physiology, biomechanics, sports psychology affect sports performance and active and healthy lifestyles, diet and nutrition.
 As an overview the course is now split into;